University of Dental Medicine, Yangon: History

 The dental school's origins trace back to the Faculty of Medicine of Rangoon University.
 In 1964, the College of Dental Medicine became independent per the University Act of 1964, and was located near the Lanmadaw campus of then Institute of Medicine 1.
 The college turned out 50 to 60 dental doctors with Bachelor of Dental Surgery (BDS) degrees.
 In 1974, the college was upgraded into the Institute of Dental Medicine.
 Until 1998, when the Institute of Dental Medicine, Mandalay was opened, it was only institution of dental medicine in the country.

 Programs

 The university offers bachelor's (BDS), master's (MDSc), and doctorate (DrDSc) programs as well as graduate diplomas in dental science (DipDSc) and dental technology (DDT).

-The first Ph.D. program of Oral Biological Science was opened in 2011.
+The first PhD program of Oral Biological Science was opened in 2011.

 Coursework

 The B.D.S. coursework extends six years.